elmtree-askmo/cloudcannon-app/content/learn/psychology/how-do-pitch-chroma-and-the-octave-relate-to-music-perception.md

 url: /learn/psychology/questions/how-do-pitch-chroma-and-the-octave-relate-to-music-perception
 score: -1.0
 related_article1:
-    id: 122536
+    id: 122520
     title: >-
-        What is the neuroanatomy of music perception?
+        What are the key features of biosonar in bats and dolphins?
-    subject: Psychology
+    subject: Biotechnology
-    url: /learn/psychology/questions/what-is-the-neuroanatomy-of-music-perception
+    url: /learn/biotechnology/questions/what-are-the-key-features-of-biosonar-in-bats-and-dolphins
 related_article2:
-    id: 122516
+    id: 122514
     title: >-
-        What is temporal segregation in auditory scene analysis?
+        What methods are used to detect the distance of a sound source?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-temporal-segregation-in-auditory-scene-analysis
+    url: /learn/psychology/questions/what-methods-are-used-to-detect-the-distance-of-a-sound-source
 related_article3:
-    id: 122521
+    id: 122529
     title: >-
-        How does the human voice serve as a stimulus in speech perception?
+        What are the key elements of music perception?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-the-human-voice-serve-as-a-stimulus-in-speech-perception
+    url: /learn/psychology/questions/what-are-the-key-elements-of-music-perception
 related_article4:
-    id: 122535
+    id: 122519
     title: >-
-        What are the Gestalt principles of melody?
+        How does auditory development progress in humans?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-gestalt-principles-of-melody
+    url: /learn/psychology/questions/how-does-auditory-development-progress-in-humans
 related_article5:
-    id: 122517
+    id: 122516
     title: >-
-        How does spatial segregation work in auditory scene analysis?
+        What is temporal segregation in auditory scene analysis?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-spatial-segregation-work-in-auditory-scene-analysis
+    url: /learn/psychology/questions/what-is-temporal-segregation-in-auditory-scene-analysis
 ---

 &nbsp;